ColinDuquesnoy/MellowPlayer/README.rst

 About
 -----

-Nuage is a free and cross platform desktop application that runs a web interface of cloud music services in its own window and provides integration with your desktop (multimedia keys, system tray, media player applets, dock menu, notifications and more).

-Nuage is an alternative to NuvolaPlayer.
+**NuagePlayer** is a free and cross platform desktop application that runs a web interface of *cloud music services* in its own window and provides integration with your desktop (multimedia keys, system tray, notifications and more).
+Nuage is an alternative to `NuvolaPlayer`_.

 The software is written in Python3 using the PyQt4 GUI toolkit.